What Is Accountability In The Workplace?

 7. Establish Clear Consequences

-Accountability should be accompanied by clear consequences, both positive and negative.
-Recognize and reward accountable behaviour, reinforcing the desired actions within the organisation.
+Clear consequences, both positive and negative, should accompany accountability.
+Recognise and reward accountable behaviour, reinforcing the desired actions within the organisation.
 Conversely, address instances where accountability falters promptly.
 Establishing consequences for unaccountable behaviour ensures that individuals understand the impact of their actions on themselves and the organisation.
 This clarity reinforces the importance of accountability and its alignment with organisational values.

 8. Promote Continuous Learning and Growth